TokTok/spec/spec.md

 to a new packet (the response).

 Toxcore will look if the public key being searched is in the datastructure.
-If it isn't it will copy the first generated `ping_id` (the one generated with the current time) to the response, set the `is_stored` number to 0 and send the packet back.
+If it isn't it will copy the second generated `ping_id` (the one generated with the current time plus 20 seconds) to the response, set the `is_stored` number to 0 and send the packet back.

 If the public key is in the datastructure, it will check whether the public key that was used to encrypt the announce packet is equal to the announced public